-All BlueBird UASs operate from an advanced and intuitive proprietary Ground Control System that’s easy to transport in a dedicated backpack or rugged cases and designed for rapid set-up in the field.
-It enables control of the UAV and supports its operational mission capabilities, without the need for aviation or piloting experience.
+All BlueBird UASs operate from an advanced and intuitive proprietary Ground Control System that’s easy to transport in a dedicated backpack or rugged cases.
+It is designed for rapid set-up in the field.
+Enables control of the UAV and supports it's operational mission capabilities, without need for aviation or piloting experience.

 Prior to launch, the operator deploys the ground control station and situates the Ground Data Terminal, using the GCS to carry out pre-flight checks.

 Portable Ground Control

 With an intuitive user interface, the PGCS is a compact, ruggedized computer that integrates with the GCS software and can be used for all stages – from planning to controlling the mission.
 It displays both real-time videos and moving tactical maps.
 Records the entire mission for later debriefing and information dissemination.

 The PGCS also offers an optional docking station whose ergonomically designed buttons and switches provide advanced control capabilities, enabling rapid access to the main GCS functions, allowing operators to conduct continuous long-term operation.

 Ground Data Terminal